+the star ater
-• A Hand of cards (not shown), which only they can view.

-A Deck of cards, distinct from the Well.
-It is not unusual for a player's Deck to be empty.

-• Future Life: a facedown deck which players may play cards to.
+- A Hand of cards (not shown), which only they can view. - A Deck of cards, distinct from the Well.
+It is not unusual for a player's Deck to be empty. - Future Life: a facedown deck which players may play cards to.
 Players may look through (but not reorder) their own Future Life.
-At the beginning of each new life, a player's Future Life is empty.
+At the beginning of each new life, a player's Future Life is empty. - Deeds: cards a player has scored this life.

-Deck

-Player A

-• Deeds: cards a player has scored this life.
 Deeds are arranged faceup so that newer cards partially cover older ones.
+They may not be reordered.
 When a card refers to an "Exposed Deed," it means the newest/topmost one.

+Karmic Rings

+Em

+Recycle

+armax